Painted Ceiling Ideas

 If you want more inspiration for colour combinations be sure to check out my Hale Navy Perfect Colour Palette.

 A second way to use colour in a ceiling is a little design trick that I sometimes like to employ in my interior design projects.
 That is to paint the ceiling the same colour as the tone that you have on the floor.

 There’s no better example of this than in this incredible home movie theatre in our client’s basement.
 The carpeting throughout the room is a dark, dark blue.
 We matched it on the ceiling with Witching Hour by Benjamin Moore.

-And then I suggested a metallic gold for the crown molding which you can see repeated in the base of the side tables next to the large white chairs.
+And then I suggested a metallic gold for the crown moulding which you can see repeated in the base of the side tables next to the large white chairs.

 You can also see how this approach worked beautifully in the powder room below.
 We used Benjamin Moore’s Bittersweet Chocolate to match the dark hardwood flooring.

-And lastly, a recent project – showing a deep black ceiling that mimics the large black tiles on the floor.
+And lastly, a recent project shows a deep black ceiling that mimics the large black tiles on the floor.
 This Burlington client’s basement has yet to be photographed, the photo shown is my own.

 A third way to work colour into your ceiling is to use it in areas to accentuate the structure of the ceiling itself.

 Earlier I showed a basement to demonstrate colour flow.
 It is also a great example where we used it to highlight the bulkhead.

 Normally this is not a feature that you want to stand out.
 However, because there was no getting around having them there, we decided to embrace this 5-foot wide bulkhead instead of ignoring it.